Rising and Falling Wedge Patterns

 The Wedge pattern is similar to the symmetrical triangle as they too have converging trendlines that meet at an apex.
 They, unlike the symmetrical triangle, are slanted either to the upside, making it a Rising Wedge, or to the downside, making it a Falling Wedge.
 At least five pivot points (peaks or valleys) are required to form a wedge, with three pivots on the one trendline and two on the other.
 Volume is an important characteristic of a Wedge and should decrease during the formation of the Wedge and increase on the breakout.

 Wedge patterns are also part of the Elliott Wave Principle where they are seen as diagonal triangles.
-In Elliot Wave theory, however, the wedge must be in the direction of the preceding trend, the motive wave, and cannot be corrective or reactionary.
+In Elliott Wave theory, however, the wedge must be in the direction of the preceding trend, the motive wave, and cannot be corrective or reactionary.

 The Falling Wedge Pattern